Matthias Kohler

-Matthias Kohler (born 9 June 1991) is a German football manager who works as assistant coach for Volendam.
+Matthias Kohler (born 9 June 1991) is a German football manager who was recently the head coach for Eredivisie club Volendam.

 Playing career

 As a youth player, Kohler joined the youth academy of German Bundesliga side SC Freiburg after playing for the youth academy of FC Schaffhausen in the Swiss lower leagues.

 Managerial career

 Kohler started his career with the youth academy of South African club Cape Town All Stars.

 In 2019, Kohler was appointed manager of AS Trenčín in the Slovakian top flight.